YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 Sets the value of the file input to these file paths or files.
 If some of the `filePaths` are relative paths, then they are resolved relative to the current working directory.
 For empty array, clears the selected files.
+For inputs with a `[webkitdirectory]` attribute, only a single directory path is supported.

 This method expects [ElementHandle](./element_handle) to point to an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).
 However, if the element is inside the `<label>` element that has an associated [control](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLabelElement/control), targets the control instead.